-Somatostatin analogue (SSA) therapy—SSA stands for somatostatin analogues, like Sandostatin® and Somatuline®.
+Somatostatin analog (SSA) therapy—SSA stands for somatostatin analogs, like Sandostatin® and Somatuline®.
 SSA therapy is used to slow hormone production in the body.
 It is used to treat a number of conditions, including neuroendocrine tumors and carcinoid syndrome.

 Specialized cells—cells that perform a certain function in the body and nothing else.

 Syndrome—a set of symptoms that is recognized as being part of a specific disease.
 In the case of carcinoid syndrome, those symptoms include diarrhea, flushing, wheezing, and pellagra, among other signs.